f5devcentral/f5-agility-labs-adc/docs/class8/Module2/lab2-3.rst

 Task 3:  TCP Buffers and Window Scaling
 =======================================

-In this section, you will review graphs related to the traffic testing in the previous sections in order to see how the TCP profile changes improved throughput.
+In this section, you will review graphs related to the testing in the previous sections showing the traffic behavior with each of the TCP Profiles.

 Window Scale Review Using Wireshark Screenshots
 -----------------------------------------------

-To speed up the process, you will review TCP Window Scale screenshots taken from packet captures already saved on the Windows client system.
+To speed up the process, you will review TCP Window Scale screenshots taken from packet captures collected while this class was created.

 1. **Base Condition** - tcp-wan-optimized/tcp-lan-optimized TCP Profiles assigned